joshcho/datalevin/README.md

   there is no need to specify `:db/index`, similar to Datomic® Cloud.
 Does not have AEV index, in order to save storage and improve write speed.

-* Transaction functions should be defined with `intern-fn`, for function serialization requires special care in order to support GraalVM.
+* Transaction functions should be defined with `inter-fn`, for function serialization requires special care in order to support GraalVM.

 * Attributes are stored in indices as integer ids, thus attributes in index